Fort Worth Assault Defense Lawyer

 It's important to understand that assault requires more than a threat or threats of violence or harm.
 The threats must be unlawful, meaning the threat must be overt and paired with an ability to carry out the threat.
 For example, if you're at a red light and the driver in the next car yells at you, this is not an assault in the legal sense.
 However, if the driver exits and the vehicle and overtly threatens you while raising his fists or holding a tire iron, that could be construed as assault, even if you were never touched by the suspect.

-It's this distinction that makes it important to contact a knowledgeable attorney from our law office if you or someone you know was charged with assault in Tarrant County.
+It's this distinction that makes it important to contact a knowledgeable attorney from our law office if you or someone you know was charged with assault in Fort Worth.
 We can review your case and create a strong defense to protect your rights and address this serious charge.

 Extremely relieved.- John